eliasnema/eliasnema.github.io/_posts/2020-05-16-data-and-man-city.markdown

 This visualisation is of little use here, but at least we can see some distinctions between seasons.

-Lets quickly compute t-test statistics to get a numeric representation of it:
+Let's quickly compute t-test statistics to get a numeric representation of it:

 ```
 season 17/18 vs 18/19: Ttest_indResult(statistic=1.1348979627228202, pvalue=0.2568168035045629)